-Without peer among Phoenix resorts, the award-winning, AAA 4-Diamond JW Marriott Phoenix Desert Ridge Resort & Spa welcomes guests to its stunning 316 acres in the Sonoran Desert.
-Our captivating resort in Phoenix takes you to a place where luxury, personal service, invigorating recreation and excellent dining are in abundance.
+Without peer among Phoenix resorts, the award-winning, AAA 4-Diamond JW Marriott Phoenix Desert Ridge Resort & Spa will be our headquarters for the 2015 NDSC Convention.
 Guest rooms and suites feature private balconies or patios with dramatic desert vistas, mountain views, and tech-friendly amenities.
 This premier resort also impresses with the award-winning Revive Spa and championship Wildfire Golf Club, home to the LPGA Founders Cup.
 Families, couples and friends will find a variety of activities designed for all ages, with many opportunities for memorable experiences together.
-Or just relax and enjoy each other’s company indoors or outside on one of many patios with our inviting fire-pits overlooking the resort’s waterways.
-Among the leading North Phoenix, Arizona resorts, JW Marriott Desert Ridge is your one-stop vacation haven.
+Relax and enjoy each other’s company indoors or outside on one of many patios with our inviting fire-pits.

 According to legend, Phoenix gets its name from Cambridge-educated pioneer Darrell Duppa, who saw the ruins and prehistoric canals of the Hohokam and believed another civilization would rise from the ashes.
 Rising to an elevation of 1,117 feet, greater Phoenix is located in the Sonoran Desert, which is one of the wettest and greenest deserts in North America, thanks to 3-15 inches of annual rainfall.
 Phoenix has museums to suit nearly every taste.
 The Heard Museum (Native American); Desert Botanical Garden (the world’s largest collection of desert plants); Taliesin West (home of the Frank Lloyd Wright Foundation); the Phoenix Art Museum (the Southwest’s largest art museum); the Arizona Science Center; the Hall of Flame (featuring the world’s largest collection of fire-fighting equipment); Pueblo Grande Museum and Cultural Park (Native American) and the Musical Instrument Museum (MIM) are among the cultural hot spots.
 Arizona is home to 22 American Indian tribes.
 The Heard Museum has an extensive collection of American Indian artifacts, including the largest kachina doll collection of any museum in the country.
 Greater Phoenix is home to more than 200 golf courses and is one of only 13 U.S. cities with franchises in all four major professional sports leagues: Phoenix Suns (NBA), Arizona Diamondbacks (MLB), Arizona Cardinals (NFL) and Arizona Coyotes (NHL).
 America’s sixth-largest city still has real cowboys and rugged mountains and the kind of cactus most people see only in cartoons.
 Phoenix is the gateway to the Grand Canyon, and its history is a testament to the spirit of puebloans, ranchers, miners and visionaries.
 This is Greater Phoenix — Arizona’s urban heart and America’s sunniest metropolis.